Chris Simpson (squash player)

-Chris Simpson (born 30 March 1987 in Guernsey) is a professional squash player who represented England as a junior.
+Chris Simpson (born 30 March 1987 in Guernsey) is a professional squash player who represented England.
 His career-high world ranking was No. 20 in April 2014.

+Biography

-Simpson has competed in the Professional Squash Association World Squash Championships from 2009/2019.
+Simpson has competed in the Professional Squash Association World Squash Championships from 2009 to 2019.

+Simpson won a European Squash Team Championships gold medal for the England men's national squash team at the 2016 European Squash Team Championships in Warsaw.